nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/mst.md

 ```

 Since T is MST, `w(T') = w(T)`, thus T' also a MST.
 Finally we have `A ⋃ (u, v) ⊆ T'` and (u, v) is a safe edge for A since (u, v) crosses the cut of A.

+---

+**Minimax problem**: Given an weighted undirected Graph G; for a pair of vertices (u, v), the cost of a path from u to v is the maximum edge weight along that path.
+Among all possible paths from u to v, pick the one with the minimum max-edge-weight.

+Solution: the max edge weight along the unique path between u and v in the MST.